 - Outsource fulfillment — Fulfillment companies are what many successful online sellers use to handle order fulfillment tasks.
 This leaves them free to focus on business-building activities like sales channel expansion and product sourcing.
 This option can be less costly compared to managing a staffed warehouse, plus it can quickly and cost-effectively scale up or down to meet increases or drops in sales.

 - Drop-ship fulfillment — This option lets you sell products without buying any stock up front.
 Drop-ship suppliers inventory goods and handle all fulfillment needs for you.
-Only when you make a sale does your supplier charge you for the good sold.
+Only when you make a sale does your supplier charge you for the goods sold.
 This selling and fulfillment method carries lower profit margins, but the trade-off is practically no upfront or ongoing investment.

 - Use a hybrid fulfillment solution — Mixing the 3 fulfillment methods listed above can be the most cost-effective solution for a busy online business.
 Managing fulfillment this way lets you store and ship products at optimal costs, bet that in-house or outsourced, and use dropshipping to expand your product line without further investment.